jrkerns/pylinac/docs/source/cbct_docs.rst

 The CBCT class contains several other classes.
 There are several Slices of Interest (SoI), most of which contain Regions of Interest (RoI).
 SoIs have a base class as well as specialized classes for each specific slice.

-.. autoclass:: pylinac.cbctqa.cbct.CBCT
+.. autoclass:: pylinac.cbct.CBCT
     :members:
     :inherited-members:

-.. autoclass:: pylinac.cbctqa.cbct.Slice
+.. autoclass:: pylinac.cbct.Slice
     :members: